 What Plants to Grow

-When thinking about survival, you want to really focus your garden space on plants that are going to give the most nutritional value and that are prolific.
-Corn is a huge asset to the garden, but it’s a space hog.
-With just 2 ears on average per stalk, it is a hard one to justify.
-You can make it worth your while with companion planting, which we’ll cover next.
+Corn is a huge asset to the garden, but it is a space hog and with just 2 ears on average per stalk, it is a hard one to justify.
+You can make it worth your while with companion planting, which will be covered next.

 Only grow plants your family will eat.
 Don’t grow brussels sprouts or broccoli if your family thinks they are repulsive.
-Save the garden space for things they’ll eat.
+Save the garden space for things they will eat.

 The following list are some of the must-haves.
 Tweak the list to suit your family’s personal tastes or to account for any allergies.